SandroMiguel/standard-commit/README.md

                   package-name: release-please-action
 ```

-Make sure you have the correct _Workflow permissions_ on your repository (Settings > Actions > General):
+#### Make sure you have the correct _Workflow permissions_ on your repository (Settings > Actions > General):

 ![Workflow permissions](docs/img/workflow-permissions-01.png)

 ## Usage

-Basically, instead of typing `git commit` now you type `git cz` which will open a wizard and help you write a standardized message.
+Standard Commit simplifies the process of writing standardized commit messages:

 ![Commitizen template](docs/img/commitizen_01.png)

-### Commit with commitizen
+### Using Commitizen

-Using commitizen to prompts a wizard.
+Instead of `git commit`, use `git cz` to open a wizard and generate a standardized commit message:

 ```sh
 git add .